Pierce

 The Last Orders

 There's a pub on Dean Street that won't serve you a pint.
 It was opened by a German, run by a Belgian, and used by De Gaulle to rally the French Resistance.
 A jazz club where Hendrix played his last gig, started by two saxophonists who took jobs on a cruise ship just to hear bebop in New York.
-The world's most ordered cocktail, invented here when a model asked the bartender for something that would wake her up and mess her up.
+One of the defining modern cocktails, invented here when a model asked the bartender for something that would wake her up and mess her up.
 That's neat Soho.
 And this walk pours you into the middle of it.

 The Tasting Mile